We have so much to reflect on about adaptation and change from the first wave of the COVID-19 pandemic, and the procurement mayhem that occurred.

 Accelerated digitisation and remote collaboration

-Grandparents having virtual calls with their grandchildren might have been an impossible idea only a few months ago, yet being together while apart with screen time has connected generations of families around the world.
+Grandparents having virtual calls with their grandchildren might have been an impossible idea only a couple of years ago, yet being together while apart with screen time has connected generations of families around the world.

-In January Gartner estimated that $3.7 trillion would be spent on IT spending in 2020, and while some strategic transformation projects have been put on hold, Cloud use has grown 19% in 2020, already reaching $3.4 trillion.
+Gartner estimated that $3.7 trillion would be spent on IT spending in 2020, and while some strategic transformation projects were put on hold, actual Cloud use grew by 19% in 2020, reaching $3.4 trillion.
+That figure is now predicted to reach $4.5 trillion in 2022.
 Enterprises and small to medium businesses that had not yet migrated to the Cloud with browser-based Software as a Service (SaaS) tools accelerated their plans and, while a seemingly incremental change, the shift has provided a radical breakthrough in enabling workforces to remain productive, more agile and connected.
 Over 89 percent of companies now use SaaS products, according to IDG.

 Knowledge management as a competitive differentiator